 |

-the home of the
+became home to the

-Government Code and Cypher School (GC&CS),
+Government Code and Cypher School (GC&CS)

-the British Cipher Bureau.
+— the British Cipher Bureau.
 The location

 was choosen because it had direct railway connections to London,